telekom-security/tpotce/README.md

 * VMWare Fusion (Intel & Apple Silicon) and Workstation
 * VirtualBox

+Some configuration hints:
-While Intel versions run stable, Apple Silicon (arm64) support for Debian has known issues which in UTM may require switching `Display` to `Console Only` during initial installation of T-Pot / Debian and afterwards back to `Full Graphics`.
+- While Intel versions run stable, Apple Silicon (arm64) support for Debian has known issues which in UTM may require switching `Display` to `Console Only` during initial installation of T-Pot / Debian and afterwards back to `Full Graphics`.
+- During configuration you may need to enable promiscuous mode for the network interface in order for fatt, suricata and p0f to work properly.
+- If you want to use a wifi card as a primary NIC for T-Pot, please be aware that not all network interface drivers support all wireless cards.
+In VirtualBox e.g. you have to choose the *"MT SERVER"* model of the NIC.
 <br><br>

 ## Running on Hardware